-- 1.1 Restoration Manager Restoration Manager (RM) (or, where applicable, organisation) is identified. - 1.2 The management system for the restoration initiative is based on best practices for benefit sharing, is transparent, non-discriminatory, accountable, responsive to participants, and effective. - 1.3 Geographical location Identification of the geographical location of the restoration effort, including jurisdiction (country, sub-national jurisdiction, local jurisdiction, legal address) and the specific restoration sites with specific boundaries clearly identified in both hard copy map form and digital shapefiles.
-(Digital shapefiles are Continuous Improvement for SH&C and medium projects) - 1.4 Landscape context - RM shall undertake an analysis of the landscape in which restoration is occurring, using local information and relevant applicable approaches such as ROAM, HCV and HCSA, to identify: - 1.4.1 Prior and current conditions and land use of the larger ecosystem of which the restoration area may be a part, including: - a.
-Environmental conditions, for example relating to water and soil (properties and condition), diversity of natural ecosystems (for example grasslands or wetlands), species (presence of rare or threatened species or their habitats, and other important biological communities), remnants of native vegetation, prior impacts, etc. - b.
-Social conditions, for example tenure characteristics (see Section 2: Tenure, Rights, and Security), community watershed areas, cultural heritage sites, policy and governance practices, engagement etc. - c.
-Socio-economic conditions, for example prior land use, prior conservation or restoration efforts in the area, income level and other socio-economic parameters or needs. - d.
-The relative state of the ecosystem and ecosystem recovery to be used to identify least cost, most effective restoration approach. - 1.4.2 Threats and degradation drivers that destroyed the ecosystem or created a degraded ecosystem to begin with, and may be a factor in the future (for example: invasive species, fire, encroachment, land-use change...). - 1.4.3 Significant physical or ecological functional relationships to either adjacent or nearby protected areas (for example biological corridors, watersheds, fire considerations). - 1.4.4 For adjacent and/or nearby Indigenous and Traditional Peoples : rights or critical resources (for example water supply areas, cultural heritage sites, Traditional Knowledge, etc.). - 1.4.5 Other critical environmental, social or community resources that require protection in or adjacent to the restoration area.
+- 1.1 Restoration Manager Restoration Manager (RM) (or, where applicable, organisation) is identified. - 1.2 The management system and governance for the restoration initiative is based on best practices for benefit sharing, transparent, non-discriminatory, accountable, responsive to participants, and effectively implemented. - 1.3 Geographical location Identification of the geographical location of the restoration effort, including jurisdiction (country, sub-national jurisdiction, local jurisdiction, legal address) and the specific restoration sites with specific boundaries clearly identified in both hard copy map form and digital shapefiles.
+(Digital shapefiles are Continuous Improvement for SH&C and medium projects) - 1.4 Landscape context - RM shall undertake an analysis of the landscape in which restoration is occurring, using local information and relevant applicable approaches (such as e.g. ROAM, HCV or HCSA), to identify: - 1.4.1 Baseline conditions and land use of the ecosystems of which the restoration area may be a part, including: - a.
+Environmental conditions, including the relative state of the ecosystem and ecosystem recovery to be used to identify least cost, most effective restoration approach with for example conditions relating to water and soil (properties and condition), diversity of natural ecosystems (for example grasslands or wetlands), species (presence of rare or threatened species or their habitats, and other important biological communities), remnants of native vegetation, prior impacts, etc. - b.
+Social conditions, for example land tenure characteristics (see Section 2: Tenure, Rights, and Security), presence of Indigenous Peoples, community watershed areas, cultural heritage sites, policy and governance practices, engagement, prior land use, prior conservation or restoration efforts in the area, income level and other socio-economic parameters or needs, etc. - 1.4.2 Threats and degradation drivers that destroyed the ecosystem or created a degraded ecosystem to begin with and may be a factor in the future (for example: invasive species, fire, encroachment, or land-use change). - 1.4.3 Significant physical or ecological functional relationships to either adjacent or nearby13 protected areas (for example biological corridors, watersheds, fire considerations). - 1.4.4 Affected stakeholders or rights holders to be consulted during planning, implementation, and monitoring. - 1.4.5 Customary use rights or other tenure rights by local people (Indigenous14 or otherwise), for example water supply areas, cultural heritage sites, biodiversity, etc. (Continuous Improvement for SH&C projects)

-&lt;sup>7 Relative to the scale, intensity, and risk of the project
+13 Relative to the scale, intensity, and risk of the project